jeffcomputerpowerplus/kiwirecruit/README.md

 INSTALLATION INSTRUCTIONS

-1. Clone or download this repository to your computer.
+1. Clone or download this repository to your computer, and then unzip the folder.

-2. Open a command line and cd.. to the root directory of the app (the folder containing this text file)
+2. Open a command line and cd.. to the root directory of the app.

 3. Create and run the migrations like this =>
    <br>python manage.py migrate